Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can access our library system at the Library Portal, where you can check your account status, reserve books, or see whether a book is available at our library, and more.

 Our Parks and Recreation division hosts a number of sports events and offers a host of classes throughout the year.

 The city itself does not operate a public transportation system.
 Hill Country Transit District (HCTD) operates the HOP, a regional public transit system.

-You can contact various city departments via our Citizen Support Center page.
+You can contact various city departments via our Report a Concern page.
 It lets you track any communication you enter on this site.

 Please fill out the Notice of Claim form (PDF) and submit it with required proof to the Risk Management Division for processing.